Public Service Sick Leave Scheme

 Public Service Sick Leave Statistics

-These statistics show the continued impact of the Public Service Sick Leave Scheme which came into effect in the majority of sectors on 31st March 2014 and the Education Sector on 1st September 2014.
-Please see also Public Service Sick Leave Statistics for 2014 and 2013.
+These statistics show sick leave rates since the introduction of the Public Service Sick Leave Scheme which came into effect in the majority of sectors on 31st March 2014 and the Education Sector on 1st September 2014.
+Please see also Public Service Sick Leave Statistics for 2015, 2014 and 2013.

 Sick Leave in the Civil Service